Green logistics: Demand for action

 Organizations have to face changes in the coming years.

 In addition to increasing diversity and dynamics, environmental issues become more important.
 Social, political and economic demands for sustainable development force organizations to reduce the effect on the environment of their supply chains and to develop sustainable transport and supply chain strategies.

-There are strong interactions between logistics, environment and natural resources.
-In addition, the approach of logistics is interdisciplinary, holistic and cross-company.
+There are interactions between logistics, environment and natural resources.
+The approach of logistics is interdisciplinary, holistic and cross-company.

-Realising environmental objectives can be done in synergy with other strategic and financial goals.
-This is the basis of the great potential of this new logistics problem and challenge.
+Creating environmental objectives can be done in synergy with other strategic and financial goals.

 Ecological concern

 The "ecological concern" in logistics determines how far the logistics or the supply chain of a company is faced with the issue of environmental protection and resource conservation.
 Basically, a supply chain is affected by various influencing factors in this context.
 The main influencing factors are the stakeholders of the organization and the rising costs of energy and commodity.

 Some of the key stakeholders in this context are: